Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 This is a design document for a simple file transfer protocol, which has two requests (LIST, DOWNLOAD) and two responses (ERROR, FILE).
 It uses sockets to connect differents hosts.
 The sockets use TCP and IPv4 protocols to transfer data.
 The protocol stateless.
-That is, request-response pairs are independent of other pairs.
-They don't affect each other.
+That is, request-response pairs are independent of other pairs, they don't affect each other.
-The protocol is doesn't have authentication ie. responses don't require username and password from the request.
+The protocol doesn't have authentication ie. responses don't require username and password from the request.
 Default port is 8888.

 The payload data is just plain text.
 It's not in, for example, JSON-format.
 Different lines in the data (\r\n) are used to separate information.
 For example, each item of a list has it's own row.
+In case of binary files ie. pictures, the data is converted to base64 format.
 The server closes the connection when the payload is fully received or an error occurred.

-The protocol is text based ie. the requests and responses are handled as strings instead of bytes.
+The protocol is text based ie. the requests and responses are handled as strings instead of binaries.
 String "\r\n" is used to separate different sections in the requests and responses.
 The user uses single spaces in the requests to separate different elements.
 It enables using sockets as files, which useful because file methods can be used to read and write the requests and responses.
-The user uses an command line interface (CLI) to use this protocol (she uses keyboard).
+Examples below assume that an user uses an command line interface (CLI) to use this protocol.

 ## Requests